A networked Europe – c’est possible? I read today that Axel Schultze is in charge of developing a social media strategy for Europe – yes, Europe!

 Just – think about it: think about the barriers you might be able to identify in any one of your current collaboration-orientated projects and then multiply them, say, a few billion times.

 As it happens, I’m working on a collaborative behaviour workshop for the Knowledge & Innovation Network.
-Here are the top four enablers and barriers I’ve come across (not specifically with regard to Europe, but I guess we can apply them):
+Here are the top four enablers and barriers I come across while researching my book (not specifically with regard to Europe, but I guess we can apply them):

-- Networked culture – a culture that values connections and knowledge exchange across all parts of the organisation, and beyond!
+- Networked culture – a culture that values connections and knowledge exchange across all parts of the organisation, and beyond.
+Information flows freely and constructive feedback is welcomed.
+The organisation is connected and weblike, a starfish not spider.

-- Social proof – real world examples of where collaborative behaviour has paid dividends in some way (from Facebook followers & Twitter fans to awards and press mentions)
+- Social proof – real world examples of where collaborative behaviour has paid dividends in some way.
+This can be anything from increased sales or profits, improved fundraising, a rise in new and repeat customers/ beneficiaries to industry awards and media mentions.

 - Paying lip service to change without actually changing one iota – something European businesses are very good at (especially banks).